yuumipatty/Nihon_Calendar/README.md

 ### Nihon Calendar ###

-This is a simple C program that generates a Japanese calendar for a given month and year.
+-This is a simple C program that generates a Japanese calendar for a given month and year.
 It calculates the start day of the week and prints a calendar for that month.
 The calendar is displayed with both Japanese and English month names, as well as the Japanese era (e.g., Heisei, Reiwa).
 Features

     Displays Japanese calendar: The program prints a calendar for the selected month and year with Japanese month names.